Frodo1010/ESP32-Micropython/README.md

 # ESP32-Micropython
 Hardware modules written in Micropython for the ESP32.

+## Stepper_A4988
+A module to control a bipolar stepper motor using an A4988 driver board.

 **Note**: Stepper motor outputs can vary.
 Some motors may have the configuration:
 - Coil1_IN, Coil1_MIDDLE, Coil1_END,
 - Coil2_IN, Coil2_MIDDLE, Coil2_END.